claudiodgl/PheroComNetwork/README.md

 * 04 cluster failures and
 * 02 swarm failures.

-The environment is composed of 40 rooms and dimensions equal to 9600 cells.
+The environment is composed of 40 rooms and dimensions equal to 9,600 cells.

 ## File description

+The file format is:

+* node_origin (space) node_destiny (space) timestamp
+* each line represents a edge in a timestamp
+* nodes ids varies from 1 to 12 (two first columns)
+* timestamps varies from 2 to 10,000

 ## Paper submited

 Data set available for the paper submitted to BRACIS 2022.

+## PheroCom description

+The PheroCom model is originy described in:

+* Tinoco, C. R., & Oliveira, G. M. B. (2022).
+PheroCom: Decentralised and asynchronous swarm robotics coordination based on virtual pheromone and vibroacoustic communication. arXiv.
+DOI: [https://doi.org/10.48550/arXiv.2202.13456](https://doi.org/10.48550/arXiv.2202.13456)